jozu-ai/kitops/docs/src/docs/cli/installation.md

 tar -xzvf kitops-linux-x86_64.tar.gz
 ```

 2. **Move to Path**: Move the extracted `kit` executable to a location in your system's PATH.
 A common choice is `/usr/local/bin`.
-You can do this with the `mv` command, like so:
+You can do this with the `mv` command:

 ```
 sudo mv kit /usr/local/bin/
 ```
 This step may require administrator privileges.

+#### For Windows Users:

+1. **Extract the Archive**: Right-click on the downloaded `.zip` file and select "Extract All..." to unzip the archive.

+2. **Move to Path**: Move the extracted `kit.exe` to a directory that is included in your system's PATH variable.
+This will allow you to run `kit` from any command prompt or terminal window.

 ### Verifying the Installation